blockchain-unica/rosetta-smart-contracts/contracts/bet/README.md

 - **Fe/Ethereum**: implementation similar to Solidity.
 The join is split in two actions.
 - **Vyper/Ethereum**: implementation similar to Solidity.
 The join is split in two actions.
 - **Cairo/Starknet**: implementation similar to Solidity.
 The join is split in two actions.
 There is no native token so it uses ERC-20
+- **Leo/Aleo**: the join is split in two actions, the first player acts first; deployment and initialization are separate steps; the timeout requires two separate transactions, one per player.